 Traditional Kefalonian sweets such as mandoles with honey, sesame snacks, comfeto (kind of quince paste), nougat, almond macaroons, soft nougat and nougat pies also make excellent gifts, picnic items or treats for yourself!

 3. Diverse Activities

 Due to our varied landscape there are many activities to occupy your time.
 Land based activities include extreme sports like paragliding and caving in our subterranean systems.
 For more relaxing days laze around on the beaches, visit a museum or enjoy the café scene.
-There are also many family orientated activities such as horse riding and donkey trekking.
+There are also many family orientated activities such as horse riding, stargazing and donkey trekking.

-If you enjoy spending time on the water there are organized day trips where you can try fishing, have a BBQ, explore underwater wildlife, or you can hire your own small motor boat to explore the coastline or the neighboring islands.
+If you enjoy spending time on the water there are organised day trips where you can try fishing, have a BBQ, explore underwater wildlife, or you can hire your own small motor boat to explore the coastline or the neighbouring islands.
 There are various accompanied routes for sea kayaking around the coast, or go scuba diving and explore our underwater world.
 Take a look at my previous blog post about diving and explore the ‘Things to Do‘ section for more details and further inspiration.

 4. Unspoilt areas of outstanding natural beauty

 There are large swaths of semi-wild and wild areas to explore on Kefalonia which makes it perfect for walkers and hikers.
 The largest and most famous area of outstanding natural beauty has to be Mount Ainos.
 It is the tallest mountain on the Ionian Sea (at an elevation of 1,628 metres) and most of it is designated National Park.
 Mount Ainos is resplendent, covered in black pine and fir tree forest.
 Semi wild horses inhabit the forest on the lower slopes.